DataIntellectTech/SEMO-downloader/README.md

 ![](images/dashboard.PNG?raw=true "Example Dashboard")

+## Data Quality
+The quality of the data obtained using the SEMO-downloader can also be visually checked against the data presented by EirGrid on their [online dashboard](http://smartgriddashboard.eirgrid.com/#all/market-pricing), below shows an example of this for the Imbalance Pricing data:

 ## Interacting with this KDB+ data via qPython
 As well as using Grafana to visualise the data obtained using the SEMO-downloader, we can also use qPython, a kdb+ interfacing library for Python, and Jupyter Notebooks to interact directly with it.